Inverse SRB measures for endomorphisms on surfaces: Introduction and results

 One can define the {\it inverse SRB measures} as SRB measures for $f^{-1}$.
 Equivalently, they have absolutely continuous disintegrations along stable manifolds and satisfy the inverse Pesin formula:

 Again if an inverse SRB measure is also ergodic, then it actually describes the statistics of the backward orbits of a set of points of positive Lebesgue measure.

 Now suppose that $f:M\rightarrow M$ is not invertible, it is just a $C^{1+\alpha}$ endomorphism.
-In order to avoid critical points, we will assume that $f$ is a local diffeomorphism.
+In order to avoid critical points, an endomorphism throughout this paper is always a local diffeomorphism.
 The forward SRB measures can still be defined as the hyperbolic measures which satisfy the forward Pesin formula.
 The unstable manifolds are not well defined on $M$ because they depend on the backward trajectory.
-However, they are well defined for the canonical lift $\hat f$ of $f$ to the solenoidal manifold $Sol$ generated by the linear part of $f$ (a construction equivalent to the more well-known inverse limit or the natural extension; see Section \ref{sect:SRB}). $\hat f$ is invertible, and is semiconjugated to $f$ by the natural projection $\pi:Sol\rightarrow M$.
-Every invariant measure $\mu$ for $f$ has a unique lift $\hat\mu$ on $Sol$ invariant under $\hat f$.
+However, they are well defined for the natural extension $\hat f$ of $f$ to the space of orbits $L_f$ (see Section \ref{sect:SRB} for more details).

+The map $\hat f$ is invertible and semi-conjugated to $f$ by the natural projection $\pi_{f}:L_f\rightarrow M$.
+Every invariant measure $\mu$ for $f$ has a unique lift $\hat\mu$ on $L_f$ invariant under $\hat f$.
 Then $\mu$ is a forward SRB measure if and only if the disintegrations of $\hat\mu$ along the unstable manifolds are absolutely continuous; see e.g. \cite{ledrappier1985metric}.
 Again, if $\mu$ is SRB and ergodic, then its basin has positive Lebesgue measure.

 For endomorphisms we lose the symmetry between forward and inverse SRB measures, because the backward trajectory is not uniquely defined.
 We can still define the inverse SRB measures using the absolute continuity property. \begin{defn} The hyperbolic invariant measure $\mu$ of the local $C^{1+\alpha}$ diffeomorphism $f$ is an {\it inverse SRB measure} if the disintegrations of $\mu$ along the stable manifolds are absolutely continuous. \end{defn}